Dehydrate celery and save it from the fridge monster that makes everything mold! Bonus uses - celery powder and celery salt from these easy steps!

 Your choice -

-- Chop into bite-sized bits for use in stews and soups and all manner of cooking -or-
+- Chop into bite-sized slices for use in stews and soups and all manner of cooking, or

 - Chop into finer pieces, by hand or with a food processor (I use this Ninja Food System one), for easier powdering down the road.
 You will not need to blanch these pieces (see below), so no worries.